dendriel/rozsa-events-collector/README.md

 	"pet_color": "Yellow"
 }]
 ````

+This library provided events submitter, the [HttpEventsSubmitter](/lib/src/main/java/com/rozsa/events/collector/HttpEventsSubmitter.java), is more an example implementation than a productive feature.
+Currently, it lacks some features for high throughput flows like grouping messages before submitting (coalescing) and a retry mechanism.

+The Events Submitter may be overridden by providing a bean of type [EventsSubmitter](/lib/src/main/java/com/rozsa/events/collector/api/EventsSubmitter.java).

 *You may refer to the [demo-server collection endpoint](/demo-server/src/main/java/com/rozsa/demoserver/resources/CollectorResource.java)  example to see how the events may be received in the remove server.